Azure/PyRIT/LOCAL_DEPLOYMENT.md

 These are the practical rules for this fork right now:

 - Grok is the helper model for building and previewing prompts.
+- The prompt bank is a speed layer, not a locked workflow.
+You can always overwrite the filled prompt manually.
+- Blocked-word avoidance is off by default and only tries to soften obvious trigger words.
+- Multiple versions are text-only in this local fork.
+- Reference-image generation is optional and only appears when an image-capable helper model is configured.
 - The target you are testing can be left blank while building prompts.
 - Some converters still need extra setup, and the UI should say that clearly.
 - Some converters are better for long prompts, and the UI marks those.